aws-samples/config-resource-compliance-dashboard/pre-processing/README.md

 # AWS Config Resource Compliance Dashboard - Preprocessing

-AWS Config generates snapshot files that contain all tracked resource configurations for an AWS account and region in a single line of a JSON file.
+AWS Config generates snapshot files that contain all tracked resource configurations for an AWS account and Region in a single line of a JSON file.
 In large environments, these files can contain tens or hundreds of thousands of Configuration Items (CI) and result in a file that is several MB in size.

 AWS Athena has a **hard limit of 32 MB** for each row of data it can process.
 Because AWS Config can produce snapshot files where a single configuration item exceeds Athena's 32 MB per-row hard limit, Athena queries will fail.